County hut

 Artist Dome is a relatively easy scramble from the either the col route or the ridge on the TL of Bloomfield Creek.
 A band of scrub at the bottom of the ridge can be avoided by following the Creek to around the 1150m contour, then exiting up a steep gut on its TL.

 The Smyth Range can be traversed to the West from County Hut and a track down Headlong Spur provides access to Kiwi Flat Hut.
 Canary Creek is normally used to access Clearview Spur.
 There is short, eroding. exposed section just below Point 1945m that needs to be crossed with care.
-Mts.
-Barry and Neville are relatively easy to traverse, and it is possible to drop roughly NW from Neville's summit onto a flat bench at 1850m and continue to sidle from there around to Headlong Spur.
+Mts Barry and Neville are relatively easy to traverse, and it is possible to drop roughly NW from Neville's summit onto a flat bench at 1850m and continue to sidle from there around to Headlong Spur.
 The Headlong Spur track has been kept open from the early '90s by volunteers.
 In March 2021 DOC used some Jobs for Nature funding to fly a Hiking NZ crew in to recut the track.
 They didn't do a very good job at the top end but at least the track is followable.
 It takes you down the Spur to where it connects with the Waitaha valley track on a terrace 30 minutes upriver from Kiwi Flat Hut.
 A crossing from County to Kiwi could theoretically be done in a long day in good conditions, however it makes more sense to take a tent and break it in two.

 It is also possible to continue along the Smyth Range to Scamper Torrent Hut.
 There is one steep section on the Range adjacent to the Kea Glacier which is generally snow-free from late summer but would require ice axes at other times if conditions were icy.
 The rest of the Range is relatively easy travel and there are plenty of good campsites.
-Scamper Torrent is accessed by dropping in a WNW direction down some sloping benches under Mt.
-Durward into the small basin on the lee side point 1397m.
+Scamper Torrent is accessed by dropping in a WNW direction down some sloping benches under Mt Durward into the small basin on the lee side point 1397m.
 Follow the small stream from the basin to where it drops over a waterfall and continue sidling West across the tussock faces onto the broad spur bounding the TR of the main branch of Scamper Torrent.
 This spur has a small creek bisecting it.
 The high ground on either side of the creek can be followed through patchy scrub down into the main basin.
 The Hut is visible most of the way down.
 Allow a long day from the crossing from County Hut or take a tent and break it into two.

 A route over to the Wilkinson catchment in the Whitcombe valley via McKenzie Col at the head of the County, should only be attempted by experienced alpinists.
 The Col has seasonal crevasses, permanent high rockfall danger, and the County approach is a near-vertical rock chute.
 The route down to Wilkinson Hut in the Whitcombe valley is untracked and very rough.
-The Bevernage Rock Bivs on the TR of Seddon Creek are shallow overhangs, the largest of which would take two people at a squeeze.
+The rock shelters marked on the TR of Seddon Creek are shallow overhangs, the largest of which would take two people at a squeeze.
 A large boulder cascade immediately below the bivs is very rough going with thick alpine scrub on the fringes, and travel is marginally easier on the TL.
 A second cascade in the Wilkinson just below the Seddon Creek confluence has larger boulders, scrub surrounds, and is more difficult than the first due to the increased volume of water.
 The river is fast flowing and opaque, and the submerged rock surfaces very slippery.
 Fording here is usually not an option unless you can jump the boulders and the levels usually rise significantly over the day in the warmer months with snow melt.
 Once the bottom of the cascade is reached the best option is to climb up into Walcott Creek and cross a large mostly open shingle fan to the toe of the ridge on the Creek's TL.
 A reasonable dry shelter can be found further up the Creek under a gigantic boulder.
 Once past the Walcott, continue down the Wilkinson on the terraces staying reasonably close to the toe of the hill.
 The deer trails here provide easier travel than the slippery boulders on the river's edge.
 The TL of the Whitcombe is followed from the Wilkinson confluence down to the Hut, mostly boulder hopping with a few small detours into the bush.
 This last bit takes around an hour.
 Allow a couple of days for this trip.

 Repairs needed.